Pointer+input options

 • Each Pointer item becomes a link to a card, without any markup (and if the item points to a card that doesn't exist, Wagn invites you to create it, and can set it the correct type!

 • Automating the relationship in the other direction becomes possible.
-In the example described above, using a Pointer to list Session participants enables you to put a virtual cards on each User card, automatically listing all of the sessions that person participated in.
+In the example described above, using a Pointer to list Session participants enables you to put a virtual card on each User card, automatically listing all of the sessions that person participated in.

 To get most of these advantages, you have to tell Wagn what kind of cards go in the Pointer.
 In the example here we're talking about people, so we created "participants+*options" as a Search card, and put this CQL in it: